-d) detail measures to mir receiving and address related traffic and nois e) include a Driver's Cod (i) travelling speeds a (ii) procedures to ensu routes; and • . , , , ire drivers implement safe a) not commence operation D69A is approved by the on of Stage 1 until the OT he Planning Secretary; an D69B (SSD-7348-Mod-9) B18 (SSD 10397-Mod-1) b) implement the most re the duration of operation cent OTMP approved by t D10 (33D 10397-10100-1) The Applicant must comply with the hours detailed in Table 5, unless otherwise agreed in writing by the Planning Secretary.
-D70 (SSD-7348-Mod-9) B21 (SSD 10397-Mod-1) Activity Activity Day Time Construction Monday - Friday Saturday 7am to 6 pm 8 am to 1 pm Operation Monday - Sunday (including public holidays) 24 hours Works outside of the hours identified in Condition D70 may be undertaken in the following circumstances: a) works that are inaudible at the nearest sensitive receivers. b) works agreed to in writing by the Planning Secretary. c) for the delivery of materials required outside these hours by the NSW Police Force or other authorities for safety reasons; or d) where it is required in an emergency to avoid the loss of lives, property or to prevent environmental harm D71 (SSD-7348-Mod-9) B22 (SSD 10397-Mod-1)
+d) detail measures to minimise traffic noise, including procedures for receiving and addressing complaints from the community about Stage 1 related traffic and noise. e) include a Driver's Code of Conduct that addresses: (i) travelling speeds and adherence to site-specific speed limits. (ii) procedures to ensure drivers adhere to designated heavy vehicle routes; and (iii) procedures to ensure drivers implement safe driving practices.
+D69A b) imple is approved by t on of Stage 1 until the OT he Planning Secretary; an cent OTMP approved by t on d D69B (SSD-7348-Mod- 10) B18 (SSD 10397-Mod-1) y with the hours detailed ir g by the Planning Secretar D70 (SSD-7348-Mod-9) B21 (SSD 10397-Mod-1) Activity Day Time Construction Monday - Friday 7am to 6 pm 8 am to 1 pm Operation on Works outside of the hours identified in Condition D70 may be undertaken in the following circumstances: a) works that are inaudible at the nearest sensitive receivers. b) works agreed to in writing by the Planning Secretary. c) for the delivery of materials required outside these hours by the NSW Police Force or other authorities for safety reasons; or d) where it is required in an emergency to avoid the loss of lives, property or to prevent environmental harm D71 (SSD-7348-Mod-10) B22 (SSD 10397-Mod-1)